anandkanav92/NOTES/Models.md

 ### Disjoint in lower dimensions
 - All the dimensions are found to be artificially high as they tend to concentrate in a lower dimension manifold.
-- $p_r$ and $p_g$
+- $p_r$ and $p_g$ are di
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI1MDk2ODQsLTE4NjE5MzMzOTgsODkzMz
+eyJoaXN0b3J5IjpbLTE5NzUxNzEyNjEsMjI1MDk2ODQsLTE4Nj
-g1OTA3LC0xMTgzNTM4Nzg1LC0yMDM2MzQyNTExLDE5NDAxOTkw
+E5MzMzOTgsODkzMzg1OTA3LC0xMTgzNTM4Nzg1LC0yMDM2MzQy
-NjIsMTAxMjA2NTI3MiwtMTM2MjYwNTkxOSwyMTIyMjA5MzIyLC
+NTExLDE5NDAxOTkwNjIsMTAxMjA2NTI3MiwtMTM2MjYwNTkxOS
-0xNDk2OTg0NzM1LDIxMzY3Mzg1NV19
+wyMTIyMjA5MzIyLC0xNDk2OTg0NzM1LDIxMzY3Mzg1NV19
 -->